 When a massive gas line explosion leveled two buildings in Harlem a few months ago, first responders found a scene of chaos.
-Amongst the rubble, at least a few people had already been killed.
-Others still were in the process of dying, and need immediate medical attention, but how to quickly identify them amongst the bedlam of 70 other victims, all scared, shell-shocked, and screaming?
+At least a few people had already been killed.
+Others still were in the process of dying, and needed immediate medical attention, but how to quickly identify them among the bedlam of 70 other victims, all scared, shell-shocked, and screaming?

 The same problem unfolds in most mass casualty scenarios, whether a natural disaster or a terrorist attack.
 And if you look closely at the aftermath photos of these gruesome scenes, you will usually see a lanyard hanging around the necks of the wounded, with a color-coded strip of paper at the end.
 This simple invention is the Medical Emergency Triage Tag, or METTAG, and it's saved countless lives.

 From the French verb trier, meaning to sift, the triage tag allows first responders to quickly categorize patients, directing medical attention to those most in need while channeling it away from the superficially wounded or already dead.
 It's essentially medical rationing, in scenarios of chaos and limited medical resources.

 The roots of triage extend as far back as the battlefield amputations of the Napoleonic Wars, but the simple, graphic design of the triage tag itself is a legacy of the Cuban Missile Crisis.
 It's the invention of an unheralded civil defense director from Jacksonville, Florida, who believed that nukes would be dropping on us at any second now.
 And while the War on Terror has inspired many redesigns, the triage tag has largely remains unchanged since the early 1960s.